SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | S&R | Working, Deactivated |

 Annotation: Eventhough LRIT is active, it appears that no data is transmitted at the moment.

-G14 is currently in in-orbit storage and is beeing moved towards 108.2°W.
+Update 03/02/2023: G14 has reached its new position and is now stable at 108.2°W.

 ### GOES-15 [Norad 44903]